ra1028/swiftui-atom-properties/README.md

 </details>

-The `read(_:)` function is a way to get the state of an atom without having watch to and receiving future updates of it.
+The `read(_:)` function is a way to get the data of an atom without having watch to and receiving future updates of it.
 It's commonly used inside functions triggered by call-to-actions.

 #### Dynamically initiate an atom with external parameters